Top 5 Causes of Frizz—And How to Keep It In Check

 Just like skin, hair has a natural protective barrier that helps keep essential moisture inside and acts as a shields against the elements.
 Aggressive cleansers strip curly hair of this barrier, leading to dryness, breakage, and frizz.
 To keep your curls frizz-free, choose a sulfate-free shampoo, and avoid washing your hair every day.
 Instead, co-wash or simply rinse your hair with water between shampoos, and only cleanse when your scalp is actually dirty.

 Like a sponge, hair that’s thirsty will try to soak up moisture wherever it can find it.
-This means that the drier your hair, the more susceptible it is to absorbing frizz-causing humidity from the atmosphere.
+So the drier your hair, the more susceptible it is to absorbing frizz-causing humidity from the atmosphere.
 Keep your curls well-hydrated by using a conditioner made for your curl type.

 3. An Open Cuticle